Vanishing Deductible: How to Lower Your Deductible for Safe Driving

 • Net savings: $200 ($500 saved minus $300 paid for the program)

-If you don't file a claim, you've paid $300 for peace of mind with no direct financial return — similar to how all insurance works.
-For drivers with a consistently clean record, the break-even point typically comes within two to three years of safe driving.
+If you never file a claim, you've paid for peace of mind with no direct financial return — similar to how all insurance works.
+For consistently safe drivers, the break-even point typically arrives within two to three years.

 Does It Apply to All Vehicles on Your Policy?